 As a tool for retros, on Echometer you can, for example, ask for retro feedback on both psychological behavior anchors and open questions ("Keep, Stop, Start" & Co.).
 The answers received are automatically compiled for the upcoming retrospective and ready for presentation in an interactive team development workshop.

-Tip 3 for your short retrospective: Discussing measures in breakout sessions
+Tip 3 for your short retrospective: Discussing action items in breakout sessions

 Another part of the retrospective is the discussion about deriving measures.
 While the prioritization of the topics should definitely be done together during the retrospective, the discussions on the definition of these measures can be clarified in small groups outside of the retrospective - for example in breakout sessions.